A practical guide to the Zendesk self service customer portal (2026)

 Supercharge your Zendesk self service customer portal with an AI layer

-This infographic shows how eesel AI solves the knowledge silo problem in a Zendesk self service customer portal by integrating with various apps.
+This infographic shows how eesel AI enhances a Zendesk self service customer portal by integrating with various apps.

-This infographic shows how eesel AI solves the knowledge silo problem in a Zendesk self service customer portal by integrating with various apps. "
+This infographic shows how eesel AI enhances a Zendesk self service customer portal by integrating with various apps.

-One of the best things about eesel AI is how ridiculously easy it is to get started.
-You can connect it to Zendesk with a single click and have your first AI agent ready to go in just a few minutes.
+One of the great things about using a complementary tool like eesel AI is how quickly it can be implemented.
+You can connect it to Zendesk with a single click and have an AI agent ready to assist your team in just a few minutes.

 This workflow illustrates the fast and easy implementation of eesel AI for a Zendesk self service customer portal.